TigersUniverse/Hypernex.Godot.UnityLoader/README.md

 - [ ] Common Unity Shaders (PoiyomiToonShader)

+# License

+The `src/uvw` folder is licened under the Apache-2.0 License.
+The rest of the code is under the MIT license.

+`src/uvw` is heavily based off https://gitlab.com/lox9973/uvw.js

 # Disclaimers

 This project is not sponsored by or affiliated with Unity Technologies or its affiliates.
 "Unity" is a registered trademark of Unity Technologies or its affiliates in the U.S. and elsewhere.